ELynx/zoom-fx-modding/howto/README.md

 In "BOTH MIX" position, processed and original input signals are both sent to next FX (or output).

-In "L/R" position, left channel outputs processed signal, and right channel is overridded with original signal (for me this is same input, I have no FX unit with stereo input).
+In "L/R" position, left channel outputs processed signal, and right channel is replaced with original signal (for me this is same input, I have no FX unit with stereo input).

 Knobs control levels of processed (WET) and original (DRY) signals.

 In "L/R" position, right channel of previously stereo FX output is in general lost.
 Overall, built-in effects have strange relations to stereo / mono processing, but that is how whole FX was made, this particular mod just makes this little bit more noticeable.

-One hint I discovered within 5 minutes of messing with modded FX: original singal means original noise.
+One hint I discovered within 5 minutes of messing with modded FX: original single means original noise.
 My test source had high background hum which I cancelled with `ZNR` at the start of the chain.
 After modding, I moved it right after the RainSel, and it seems to handle modded output just fine.

 ## Section 5 - restoring original effects